jwest33/hopfield-auto-agent/README.md

-# Hop to it: Experience-Based Grid World Learning
+# Hop To It: Experience-Based Grid World Learning

 ## Overview